taro-tsuchiya/BlockchainAmplification/README.md

 - After the attack, some honest transactions are evicted from the txpool and replaced by the attackers.
 - If the block were to be created, no attack transactions are included in the block.
 This aspect distinguishes our attack from MemPurge or the Baseline approach.

-### TestEDoSEvictsMempoolMultipleAccounts
+### TestAmplificationEvictsMempoolMultipleAccounts
 - We adhere to the settings used in ``TestMemPurgeEvictsMempoolMultipleAccounts``.
-- The test resembles ``TestEDoSEvictsMempoolOneAccount``, but in this case, the txpool is filled by multiple honest accounts, making eviction more challenging.
+- The test resembles ``TestAmplificationEvictsMempoolOneAccount``, but in this case, the txpool is filled by multiple honest accounts, making eviction more challenging.
 - Each honest account initially sends 64 transactions to collectively fill the txpool.
 - Each attack account sends 32 invalid transactions (insufficient balance, past nonce).
 - After the attack, some honest transactions are evicted and replaced by the attackers, but attack transaction is never included in the block.

-### TestEDoSEvictsMempoolChangeNumAddr
+### TestAmplificationEvictsMempoolChangeNumAddr
-- Same as ``TestEDoSEvictsMempoolMultipleAccounts``, but we vary the number of attack accounts from 40 to 2000.
+- Same as ``TestAmplificationEvictsMempoolMultipleAccounts``, but we vary the number of attack accounts from 40 to 2000.
-- Produce a csv file (``edos_change_addr.csv``)
+- Produce a csv file (``amplification_change_addr.csv``)

-### TestEDoSEvictsMempoolChangeNumTxs
+### TestAmplificationEvictsMempoolChangeNumTxs
-- Same as ``TestEDoSEvictsMempoolMultipleAccounts``, but we calibrate the number of attack transactions each attacker sends from 8 to 256.
+- Same as ``TestAmplificationEvictsMempoolMultipleAccounts``, but we calibrate the number of attack transactions each attacker sends from 8 to 256.
-- Produce a csv file (``edos_change_txs.csv``)
+- Produce a csv file (``amplification_change_txs.csv``)

 ### Unmodified (regular) node
 (Test location: ``unmodified/eth/block-validation/api_test.go``.)